alexvoronov/geonetworking/README.md

 #### Run with utoepy as link layer

-Run command-line client on top of [utoepy](https://github.com/alexvoronov/utoepy) on top of [tap0](http://en.wikipedia.org/wiki/TUN/TAP):
+Run command-line client on top of [utoepy](https://github.com/alexvoronov/utoepy) bound to [tap0](http://en.wikipedia.org/wiki/TUN/TAP):

 ```
 sudo python udp2eth.py 4001 tap0
-sudo python eth2udp.py 127.0.0.1:4000 tap0
+sudo python eth2udp.py 127.0.0.1:4000 tap0 --keep-own-frames
 java -cp geonetworking-assembly-0.1.0-SNAPSHOT.jar net.gcdc.BtpStdinClient 4000 127.0.0.1:4001
 ```

-In this setting, `eth2udp` picks the frames sent by `udp2eth`, so the sender will hear its own packets.
+With `--keep-own-frames`, `eth2udp` will pick even the frames sent by `udp2eth`, so the sender will hear its own packets.
 TAP interfaces of multiple computers can be connected with OpenVPN, here is a diagram for that case:

 ```
            +--------+                    +---------+    +----------+   +-------+   +----------+    +---------+